ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 The `itg-tests` folder includes a set of tests to validate most of the event-driven microservice patterns like, event sourcing with fail over, CQRS and Saga patterns with recovery and fail over.
 (See our summary on those patterns [here](https://ibm-cloud-architecture.github.io/refarch-eda/evt-microservices/ED-patterns/))

-These integration tests are done in Python to illustrate how to use Kafka python module of [this github](https://github.com/confluentinc/confluent-kafka-python) and because Python is cool too.
+These integration tests are done in Python to illustrate how to use Kafka python module of [this github](https://github.com/confluentinc/confluent-kafka-python) and because Python is nice to use for writing integration tests.

 ## pre-requisites